Doctor Light (Arthur Light): Suicide Squad

-Driven by self-doubt and guilt, thanks in part to Finlay's ghostly presence, he volunteers for the Suicide Squad, a group of incarcerated supervillains who perform dangerous missions for the US government in exchange for clemency.
+Driven by self-doubt and guilt, thanks in part to Finlay's ghostly presence, Light volunteers for the Suicide Squad, a group of incarcerated supervillains who perform dangerous missions for the US government in exchange for clemency.
 On a mission against the patriotism-themed super-team called the "Force of July", he encounters Sparkler, the Force's youngest member.
 The presence of a super-powered child reminds him of past defeats and he lashes out, killing Sparkler with a blast through the chest.

-During his time with the Squad, Light demonstrates a simple desire to be liked by the other members.
-He sees his chance when a mysterious pie-armed attacker is on the loose but after faking a hit nobody actually believes Light has been pied.

-Finally, Finlay's ghost convinces Light to attempt a heroic turn during a mission where multiple members of the team, some unwillingly, have traveled to Apokolips.
-Light is swiftly shot dead by Parademons.
-Light is sent to Hell, where he is physically reunited with Finlay.
-Under the watch of a lesser demon and its annoying assistant, both men are released from Hell in turns and returned to life.
-Both only soon die again: Arthur Light suffocates while still inside his grave, while the desiccated Finlay claws his way out of his own grave but is killed by a family of religious vigilantes.
-Arthur Light is again returned to life, and barely survives a fall that his demonic tormentors may have intended to be fatal.
-Arthur also possesses the body of the female Doctor Light, Kimiyo Hoshi.
-With the aide of her teacher, Kimiyo rejects Arthur's presence.
-Doctor Light, freed of his ex-partner's hauntings, attempts to rejoin the Suicide Squad, but his appeal is summarily rejected by Amanda Waller.
+Jacob Finlay's ghost convinces Light to attempt a heroic turn during a mission where multiple members of the team, some unwillingly, have traveled to Apokolips.
+Light is shot dead by Parademons and sent to Hell, where he is reunited with Finlay.
+Under the watch of a lesser demon and its assistant, Light and Finlay are released from Hell and returned to life.
+Both soon die again: Light suffocates while still inside his grave, while Finlay claws his way out of his grave, only to be killed by a family of religious vigilantes.
+Light is again returned to life and attempts to rejoin the Suicide Squad, but is rejected by Amanda Waller.

-He later becomes trapped in a Green Lantern power battery which would eventually come under the possession of Kyle Rayner, and as a consequence is temporarily transformed into living light.
-He later joins a short-lived incarnation of the Injustice Gang, in which he assists Lex Luthor in building holographic duplicates of the JLA.